 Note: Observe wildlife from a safe distance.
 Never feed wild animals.

 Stroll the Cambria Village

 The “action” in town can be found on Main Street.
-Tons of shops offer the best work of artisans and artists on the area.
+Tons of shops offer the best work of artisans and artists in the area.
 The place feels like a street in a European country.

-Old Victorian houses, with flower gardens, shelter antique shops, galleries, wineries, apothecaries and more.
+Old Victorian houses, with flower gardens, shelter antique shops, galleries, wineries, apothecaries, and more.
 There is not a chain store in sight.
 Most of the goods sold are handmade.

 I personally prefer the East Village because it is bigger and more varied.
 I love visiting stores such as Among Friends, Garden Shed, Grow, and Junk Girls.
 If you visit, do not miss walking down Burton Drive to discover several beautiful stores.
 For example, places like Spellbound Herbs, Oliver’s Twist, Amphora Galley, and A Matter of Taste are worth a visit.